Updated March 18, 2026

 Smoking Restrictions

-All enclosed public spaces across Bruges — restaurants, bars, cafés, shops, public transport.
+All enclosed public spaces across Bruges — restaurants, bars, cafés, shops, public transport, stations, and increasingly some outdoor terraces.

 How to avoid